Vinothini12b/PowerBI_Capstone-Hotel_Booking-Analytics/README.md

 # PowerBI_Capstone-Hotel_Booking-Analytics
-Our primary goal is to conduct EDA on the Hotel Booking dataset provided and derive valuable conclusions about hotel booking trends and how various factors interact to affect hotel bookings.
+primary goal of this capstone project is to conduct EDA on the Hotel Booking dataset provided and derive valuable conclusions about hotel booking trends and how various factors interact to affect hotel bookings.